syncfusion-content/asp.netwebforms-docs/aspnet/Ribbon/Contextual-Tab-and-Tab-Set.md

 # Contextual Tabs

 Contextual Tabs are collection of Tabs that extended styling and can be shown based on some criteria.
 Contextual Tabs can be added like `RibbonTabs` including TabGroup and TabContent section.
-You can set `BackGroundColor` and `BorderColor` to highlight them as Tab set
+You can set `BackGroundColor` and `BorderColor` to highlight them as Tab set.
+Contextual tabs can be added or set dynamically in ribbon control using [`addContextualTabs`](https://help.syncfusion.com/api/js/ejribbon#methods:addcontextualtabs) with it's object and index position.

 {% highlight html %}